[Editor’s Note: Originally published in Concealed Carry Magazine, July 2016, and is republished here by permission.]

 Doctors may be actors in the terrorism and may have accomplices in the hospital.
 The role of doctors in the attacks on the Tiger Tiger nightclub in London and Glasgow Airport leaves little room for doubt that staff working within a hospital has the potential to be involved in terrorism or other malicious acts.

 Extreme care must be taken in the recruitment and selection of staff.
+When recruiting doctors, your best bet may be to use a recruitment service such as avidian so that you definitely select the right candidate.
 Careful background checks must be undertaken to detect those with bogus qualifications.
 Despite the best pre-employment back ground checks, there is no predicting radicalization after screening and employment.
 A short list of terrorist physicians includes:

 Dr. Ayman Al-Zawahiri—surgeon/psychiatrist and Al-Qaeda mastermind and mastermind